 Since sharing is easy, share your posts on the well established social networks to get more mileage.
 So far, my posts have gotten more mileage on Instagram than on the HearMeOut app itself.
 That could change as my following and the app grow.

 You need to decide if your want HearMeOut to supplement or supplant any current podcasting you do.
 I’ve heard some user posts that promote regular, full length podcasts.
 That could be a good use of the app.
 However, some users might feel cheated since they may be expecting a “real” post from you on HearMeOut, not just an advertisement.

 So is this a ground floor or grounded social media marketing opportunity?

 Could this be an opportunity to get in on a ground floor social media opportunity similar to the early days of Twitter?
 I’m not sure about that, even though I love the concept of a hands-free, eyes-free, voice audio-based social network.

-But I’m giving it a shot in a minimal way.
-(Luckily, the 42-second posts make that possible.)
+But I gave it a shot in a minimal way.
+(Luckily, the 42-second posts made that possible.)
 If it does evolve into something else or something bigger one day, at least I’ll already have a presence before the hordes arrive.

 © 2018 Heidi Thorne